-How to check your codes online [ Online Compiler ]
+How to check your codes online (Online Compiler)

-You just need to paste your code as shown below, choose the programming language via the radio button, and soon you will come across the output, or the errors in the code.
+Codepad is an online service that allows you to check the codes written by you, without installing any compiler.
+You need to paste your code as shown below, choose the programming language via the radio button, and soon you will come across the output or the errors in the code.

-The service is quite simple to use, can be a very useful tool at times when you want to run the code on a machine which doesn’t have the required compiler.
+The service is quite simple to use, can be a handy tool at times when you want to run the code on a machine that doesn’t have the required compiler.
+Codes written in the following languages can be tested, just with a mouse click.

 - C